How an application «Find My Kids» can help parents of hyperactive children

-Apart from the above key groups of factors there are also other elements contributing to the risk of ADHD development.
-They include surrounding ecological situation and its impact on balanced nutrition of a child.
+Apart from the above key groups of factors, there are also other elements contributing to the risk of ADHD development.
+They include surrounding ecological situations and their impact on the balanced nutrition of a child.
 Therefore, the following additional factors cannot be discounted:

 - insufficient amount of proteins in the child’s daily diet;

-- predominance of digestible carbohydrates, especially in the morning;
+- the predominance of digestible carbohydrates, especially in the morning;

 - vitamins and minerals deficiency (such as magnesium deficit that was found in 70% of diagnosed children).

-Who can establish correct diagnosis of ADHD in a child?
-This can be done only by relevantly trained specialist such as a psychiatrist or a neurologist.
+Who can establish a correct diagnosis of ADHD in a child?
+This can be done only by a relevantly trained specialist such as a psychiatrist or a neurologist.

-Other professionals involved in educational process (teachers, educators and psychologists) can help a parent by their carefully made observations and comments in regards to a child behavioral patterns and their suggestion to see a specialist.
+Other professionals involved in the educational process (teachers, educators, and psychologists) can help a parent by their carefully made observations and comments in regards to a child’s behavioral patterns and their suggestion to see a specialist.

 Hyperactivity is a condition when motor activity and agitation of a child exceeds generally accepted social norms and becomes not just an expression of personality traits, but creates various problems for a kid and his or her immediate environment.

-It is important to understand that the main reason of a child over-activity is not a bad parenting, but a disorder of his or her nervous system due to various underlying factors such as genes and even fatigue.
+It is important to understand that the main reason for a child’s over-activity is not bad parenting, but a disorder of his or her nervous system due to various underlying factors such as genes and even fatigue.
 A child is not to blame for being unable to control non-ideal emotions and behavior.

 Many researchers consider attention deficit disorder as a major ADHD symptom.
-A lion share of child problems at school and childcare are associated with inattentiveness.
+A lion’s share of child problems at school and childcare is associated with inattentiveness.